chef/automate/components/docs-chef-io/content/automate/create_amazon_rds.md

 ### Step 6: Connect to Your Amazon RDS PostgreSQL Instance
 Using the connection details obtained in the previous step, you can now connect to your Amazon RDS PostgreSQL instance from Automate.

 Congratulations!
-You have successfully created an Amazon RDS PostgreSQL instance and its ready to be used with Automate.
+You have successfully created an Amazon RDS PostgreSQL instance and it's ready to be used with Automate.